-A neat twist then that, last Saturday, a 2-0 win against Harry Redknapp's Rangers - Austin's new employers - sent Burnley three points clear at the top of the Championship.
+A neat twist then that, last Saturday, against Harry Redknapp's Rangers - Austin's new employers - sent Burnley three points clear at the top of the Championship.

-Not a bad anniversary present for Dyche, who celebrated a year in charge at Turf Moor on Wednesday reflecting on a narrow defeat by top-flight West Ham in the fourth round of the Capital One Cup the previous evening.
+Not a bad anniversary present for Dyche, who celebrated a year in charge at Turf Moor on Wednesday reflecting on a in the fourth round of the Capital One Cup the previous evening.

 "We delivered a very good performance," the 42-year-old told BBC Sport.

 "We believe that if you keep pushing up your performance levels and keep them at a high level, over time you will win plenty of football matches.
 That's what we've been looking to achieve and that's what we've been doing so far."

 Dyche - a former defender who made more than 500 senior appearances during his playing career - served his managerial apprenticeship at Watford, firstly as a youth coach and then as assistant to Malky Mackay before

 He soon discovered that, when it comes to football management, success does not always guarantee longevity.